-We’re too excited for the warm weather!
+We’re too excited about the warm weather!
 Today we’re learning how to draw a cartoon popsicle.
 This one is a lot of fun and super simple for young artists.
 Challenge your kids to change their drawings and make them different.
 You can also draw this lesson several times and make a page full of popsicle […]

 Follow along with us and learn how to draw a cartoon watermelon!
 This lesson is perfect for young artists, but still fun for older artists.
 It’s always my hope that teachers and parents draw with their young artists.
 This always makes for good memories.
 Drawing together is a great way to grow closer together.
 We […]